 The 9th edition of the Amstel Hotel lifestyle magazine, with articles on the hotel, was in the room for guests to read.

 The River View

 The two tall windows each had two large inward opening panels at the bottom, revealing a low balustrade outside.
-The room looked down to a river terrace of outside seating below and the hotel's own two rivercraft.
-To the left below, could be seen the glass roof of the hotel lounge.
+The room looked down to a river terrace with outdoor seating below and the hotel's own two rivercraft.
+To the left below was the glass roof of the hotel lounge.

 We were privileged to overlook an everchanging scene by day and night.
 Rivercraft of all sizes passed by, as well as the hotel's own launches.
 I only wish I had been quick enough with a camera to capture the guy on a paddleboard on his way to work!
-The bridge by the hotel was raised to allow a ship to get through and to the other extreme, we saw a couple in a pedalo.
+The bridge by the hotel was raised to allow a large vessel to get through and at the other extreme, we saw a couple in a pedalo.

 The bath and sink area

 The bathroom was tastefully decorated with cream and beige square floor tiles matching similar colored wall tiles, topped part way up with an orange trim.
 Above the tile line, the walls were decorated with a cream-patterned wallpaper, lifting off in places along the seam.
-There were more tiles around the arch into the shower cubicle and I noticed that one near the bottom of the door frame here had been cracked and repaired.
+There were more tiles around the arch into the shower cubicle, one of which, near the bottom of the door frame, had been cracked and repaired.

 A rectangular mirror in a gold-colored frame hung on the wall opposite the main door, with a hairdryer fixed next to it and a heated towel rail below with two monogrammed bath towels.